Booking in and Pre-Admission

 Your length of stay will be determined by your doctors but, as a guide, it may be:

-- Three to four nights for a vaginal birth
+- One to three nights for a vaginal birth

-- Four to five nights for a caesarean birth
+- Two to four nights nights for a caesarean birth

 To assist with the bonding process, we encourage you to room in with your baby 24 hours a day.
 Our experienced midwives are available to support you as you learn about your baby, helping you to understand their feeding, settling and sleeping needs.
-Our aim is to send you home with confidence in caring for your baby.
+Our aim is to send you home or to the Quest Joondalup with confidence in caring for your baby.